KantaraInitiative/wg-umadev/javascript_code/README.md

 * API is still in design phase.
 * For now I have set up basic HTTP functionality so that a template may already be in place.

-* Example front end app to show API functionality and Node/Angular interaction is in progress -
+* Example front end app to show API functionality and Node/Angular interaction is in progress
-* I felt that it was important to leave it included it for examples of how the code works with a UI
+  - I felt that it was important to leave it included it for examples of how the code works with a UI

 ##I have duplicated modules across Node and Angular for the following reasons:
 * Although both are JavaScript, Angular is front-end and Node is server-side.
 * They do not like to play well together without the help of libraries like [Browserify](http://browserify.org/) to handle dependencies across the two.
  - [Browserify](http://browserify.org/) can be helpful helpful, but I did not want to assume that all RS implementations would be using it.
-* Therefor I created them both so that the implementer may pick and choose which modules they need based on their use case, or leave some out if they want to use tools like [Browserify](http://browserify.org/).
+* Therefore I created them both so that the implementer may pick and choose which modules they need based on their use case, or leave some out if they want to use tools like [Browserify](http://browserify.org/).
 * Angular introspection and permissionRegistration may be completely redundant as I do not see how one would handle external requests for resources from the FE.
 Possibly if more requests were handled from a UI and error messages are sent to a page vs. sending a response